aloftdata/aloftdata.eu/pages/faq.md

 ### How do I download the data?

 You can download individual files directly from the [Aloft bucket][aloft_bucket].
-For bulk downloads, you can use software tools that support S3, such as AWS CLI or rclone.
+To download data from entire countries, use the [Zenodo deposit](https://doi.org/10.5281/zenodo.13683294) (includes data up until 2023).
+For bulk downloads with a custom range, you can use software tools that support S3, such as AWS CLI or rclone.
 We recommend the use of the [getRad][getrad] R package, which has a bulk download function:

 ``` r
 library(getRad)